How To Become a Wedding Photographer in 8 Steps (Plus Tips)

 5. Practice your photography skills

 Practice your photography skills by taking pictures of your friends and family members.
 You may even contact friends or acquaintances who are engaged.
 This can help you develop your client base and practice your photography in situations where you feel comfortable.
+Editing these photographs may also help you improve your skills working with editing software and trying post-production techniques.

 6. Create a portfolio